Amazon Boxes Piling Up? Here’s a Great Way to Say Thanks For All Those Deliveries

 How to Say 'Thank You' For All Those Holiday Deliveries

-Last year a friend of mine posted a picture of her front porch on her Facebook, showing off her annual tradition of leaving a little "thank you" for all those packages she has delivered during the holiday season.
+A few years ago a friend of mine posted a picture of her front porch on her Facebook, showing off her annual tradition of leaving a little "thank you" for all those packages she has delivered during the holiday season.
 She leaves a basket filled with snacks, bottled water, and other little "grab & go" goodies.
 The sign above reads "Delivery People, please help yourselves.
 Stay healthy & safe.
 Happy Holidays".
-I immediately fell in love with the idea!
+I immediately fell in love with the idea and have been doing the same ever since.

 Such a simple thing, but something that may just make someone's day.
-I decided to do my own basket and sign as well.
-They are pretty easy to do...just add some bottles of water, maybe a few energy bars, crackers, even bags of chips.
-We all know how those work day munchies kick-in, and these drivers are on the road the whole day so you might as well make their workday a little more enjoyable.
+They are pretty easy to do...just add some bottles of water, maybe a few energy bars, crackers, and even bags of chips.
+We all know how those workday munchies kick in, and these drivers are on the road the whole day so you might as well make their workday a little more enjoyable.
 After all, they are the ones who bring the magic of the season, and those late-night shopping orders, right to our doorstep.

 The Most Popular Christmas Movies of All-Time